fnagel/privacyguard/README.md

 # TYPO3 privacy guard

-This scheduler task cleans TYPO3 to improve the privacy of your customers.
+This scheduler task cleans database records in TYPO3 CMS to improve the privacy of your customers.
 Currently works with formhandler, ve_guestbook, femanager, mkphpids, spamshield and sys_log table.
+Useful for GDPR / DSGVO compliance.

 * **Forge:**	http://forge.typo3.org/projects/extension-privacyguard